RadeonOpenCompute/ROCm_Documentation/README.md

  ## ROCm Documentation

- This the repository for the ROCm documentation which is rendered by Read the Doc
+ Repository for ROCm documentation rendered by ReadtheDocs